andrew-chaney/Advent-of-Code/README.md

 This repository is where I will be working through all Advent of Code Challenges.

 Individual years will be completed in the same language.
-However, year-to-year languages may differ depending on which language I am using most at the time or a new language that I need to learn.
+However, I may jump around and year-to-year languages may differ depending on which language I am using most at the time or a new language that I need to learn.

 2015: Python3